cpt-waffle/lhl-lectures/w04d04-Responsive-Design-and-SASS/notes.md

 ---- sass (bonus)

-### Back in the Day....
+### Back in the Day...

-2003 - 2008

-CRT Monitors
+smart phones did not exist (not yet)
-19 - 23 inch
+LCD or CRT 15 - 20 inch max

-LCD technology (square monitors, roughly at 19 inches)
+2007-2008

-Iphone 1
+Iphone 1 was released!

-3 - 6 iphones in circulation

-you can browse the web!
+- you can browse the web, on your phone!
+- 4inch phone ^
+- pinch to zoom!
-watch youtube!
+- watch youtube
-Pinch to zoom

-4inches?

--- make 2 layouts

-req ------> detect the size of the screen
- <-------- res back with an appropriate webpage
+HOW DO WE, SUPPORT DEVICES THIS SMALL!?!?

+Req ---------------------------> the backend detects (or asks, what device size are you you using?)

+            A different HTML (layout) page that would fit EXACTLY to the device width
+<----------------------------RES